Heavy snow to blanket much of South Island as cold front rolls through

 * Weather: Snow expected to blanket the far south, strong 130kmh gales forecast

-MetService has a heavy snow warning for inland Canterbury, with a possibility of 10-20cm of snow above 300m from mid-afternoon on Sunday and through the night.
-Some “disruptive” snow could also fall to lower levels in the area.
+MetService said heavy snow was expected to affect areas south of the Rangitata River from Sunday afternoon then spread further north late afternoon to evening.

-“Heavy snow is expected to affect areas south of the Rakaia River from late afternoon but then spread further north Sunday evening,” MetService said.
+“Note that lesser amounts of disruptive snow could affect areas below 300m in Canterbury but warning amounts are considered unlikely there.”

 Periods of heavy snow down to low levels were forecast for Otago and Southland during Sunday, with a chance snow amounts may approach warning criteria above 200m.